asteyven/SET08103-base/units/unit10/unit10b.md

 - Ordering the rectification, restriction or erasure of data; and
 - Suspending data transfers to third countries.

 As an IT professional, your responsibility is to support your organisations compliance under GDPR.
 No organisation can manage the maximum fines available.
-You have a duty to report problems (just as defined under professionalism in [Lecture 21](../lecture21)) and to ensure that no problems occur.
+You have a duty to report problems (just as defined under professionalism in [Unit 10a](../unit10/unit10a.md)) and to ensure that no problems occur.

 ### Individual Rights Under GDPR